kineticadb/RKinetica/README.md

 ### Strings vs Factors

-When RKinetica reads a character list into R dataframe it can be converted into a factor.
+When RKinetica reads a character list into R dataframe it can be converted in to a factor.
 This option is controlled by environment property that's read into `as.data.frame()` parameter `stringsAsFactors`: